Hummingbird Cake

 - Make-Ahead Instructions – You can bake the cakes and prepare the frosting up to one day in advance.
 Wrap the baked and cooled cakes in plastic wrap and keep at room temperature.
 The frosting should be stored, covered, in the refrigerator.
 Remove and allow to come to room temperature before using it.

-- Freezing Instructions - Both the cake layers and assembled and frosted cake can be frozen.
-Wrap cake layers or assembled cake in plastic wrap and then foil and freeze for up to 2 months.
+- To Freeze the Entire Cake - Place the cake in the refrigerator for at least 2 hours, then wrap tightly in a double layer of plastic wrap, then a layer of aluminum foil.
+Freeze for up to 2 months.
 Thaw in the refrigerator overnight then allow to come to cool room temperature before serving.

 Did you make this recipe?